Michaela Granado, CPS, RCP

 What do you attribute your success to?

-I attribute my success to authenticity, resilience, and leveraging my lived experience in recovery to guide and empower others.
-My support network of family, friends, and colleagues has also been instrumental in my growth and professional achievements.
+I attribute my success to staying authentic, building resilience, and using my lived experience in recovery to guide and empower others.
+I am incredibly grateful for my support system, which includes God, my parents, my family, and my recovery community.
+They have all played a vital role in my personal growth and professional achievements.
+Their love and support have made a significant difference in my journey forward.

 What’s the best career advice you’ve ever received?